Atomic-Johnson/mllib/README.md

             (Use getEntropy, getMajorityError, or getGiniIndex contained in decisionTree.py).
 Defaults to getEntropy.
         """
-once the tree is constructed, you can get a prediction from it by calling getLabel def getLabel(self, test_data: dict):
+once the tree is constructed, you can get a prediction from it by calling getLabel
+"""
+def getLabel(self, test_data: dict):
-        """Get the predicted label from the decision tree for test_data recursively calls get_label on this tree's root node
+        Get the predicted label from the decision tree for test_data recursively calls get_label on this tree's root node

         Args: